Melissa V. Green, Director

 Strategic | Empathy | Connectedness | Input | Context

-Colin Beamer, a 2017 alumnus of NC State joined the Leadership and Civic Engagement in 2019.
-In his role, Colin serves to support the administrative and financial responsibilities of the office, coordinate awards and recognition programs, and provide logistical and administrative support to the department’s numerous leadership and civic engagement programs and initiatives.
-Colin is passionate about creating a welcoming and accessible environment in the Leadership and Civic Engagement suite which fosters conversations and activities around our core values of empowering more socially responsible leaders.
+Colin Beamer, a 2017 alumnus of NC State, joined Leadership and Civic Engagement in 2019.
+In his role, Colin serves to support the administrative and financial responsibilities of the office, coordinate awards and recognition programs, and provide logistical and administrative support to the department’s numerous programs and initiatives.
+Colin is passionate about creating a welcoming and accessible environment in the Leadership and Civic Engagement suite which fosters conversations and activities around our core values of empowering more socially-responsible leaders.

 Prior to joining the Leadership and Civic Engagement team, Colin served as Marketing and Logistics Specialist in the Marketing and Communications Department of the Division of Academic and Student Affairs.
-In these roles, Colin oversaw the Wolfpack Pick Up program, served as a lead event coordinator, and assisted in various program and activities throughout the division.
+In these roles, Colin oversaw the Wolfpack Pick Up program, served as a lead event coordinator, and assisted in various programs and activities throughout the division.
 Colin graduated from NC State University with a Bachelor of Arts in Political Science in May 2017.

 Deliberative | Harmony | Learner | Restorative | Responsibility

 Dana Petre joined the Leadership and Civic Engagement team in 2017 as a Graduate Assistant.
 In her role, Dana primarily focuses on the Feed the Pack Food Pantry and advises and works alongside the student leadership team.
 Since the start of her tenure with the team, Dana has helped transition the food pantry to a larger space and increased outreach on campus by maintaining records and data from the pantry.
 Dana strives to be an advocate for the Feed the Pack team and the food pantry In order to help increase the knowledge about food insecurity on campus.